SurPun/AWS-Developer-Associate/Section 30 AWS Security & Encryption KMS, Encryption SDK, SSM Parameter Store, IAM & STS/Quiz.md

 You can use the AWS Managed Service keys in KMS, therefore we don't need to create our own KMS keys.

+6. AWS KMS supports both symmetric and asymmetric KMS keys.

+- True

+KMS keys can be symmetric or asymmetric.
+Symmetric KMS key represents a 256-bit key used for encryption and decryption.
+An asymmetric KMS key represents an RSA key pair used for encryption and decryption or signing and verification, but not both.
+Or it represents an elliptic curve (ECC) key pair used for signing and verification.

+7. You have an AMI that has an encrypted EBS snapshot using KMS CMK.
+You want to share this AMI with another AWS account.
+You have shared the AMI with the desired AWS account, but the other AWS account still can't use it.
+How would you solve this problem?

+- You need to share the KMS CMK used to encrypt the AMI with the other AWS account

+8. What should you use to control access to your KMS CMKs?

+- KMS Key Policies

+9. You have a Lambda function used to process some data in the database.
+You would like to give your Lambda function access to the database password.
+Which of the following options is the most secure?

+- Have it as an encrypted environment variable and decrypt it at runtime

+This is the most secure solution amongst these options.

+10. You have a secret value that you use for encryption purposes, and you want to store and track the values of this secret over time.
+Which AWS service should you use?

+- SSM Parameter Store

+SSM Parameters Store can be used to store secrets and has built-in version tracking capability.
+Each time you edit the value of a parameter, SSM Parameter Store creates a new version of the parameter and retains the previous versions.
+You can view the details, including the values, of all versions in a parameter's history.